locustio/locust/SECURITY.md

 ## Reporting a Vulnerability

 Reported using regular GitHub issues.
-If there is some reason an issue cannot be made public before a fix has been made, contact @cyberw directly.
+If there is some reason an issue cannot be made public before a fix has been made, [create a new security advisory](https://github.com/locustio/locust/security/advisories).

 ## How to use Locust safely